Japan Business Federation: View on consumption tax

 Keidanren supported the Noda government's efforts to raise Japan's consumption tax from 5% to 10%.
 It had previously called for the consumption tax to be raised even higher, to 15%.

 Views on nuclear power

 After the March 11 nuclear disaster and subsequent shutdown of all the nuclear plants in Japan, Keidanren called for their restart.
 This view was not shared by all business leaders, with Rakuten president Hiroshi Mikitani leaving the federation partly over this issue.
 Masayoshi Son of Softbank publicly objected to the focus on restarting the nuclear plants, but didn't leave the federation over it.

-Political donations
+Political donations for the LDP

-Keidanren and its predecessor bodies had a long history of providing substantial political donations to the Liberal Democratic Party.
-In the lead-up to the 2009 general election the Democratic Party of Japan made a pledge to ban political donations from companies and organizations.
-After the DPJ victory in that election, Keidanren stopped making political donations.
+The Keidanren regularly conducts political donations to the dominant Liberal Democratic Party (LDP).
+The Democratic Party of Japan (DPJ) pledged to ban corporate and organizational political donations during the 2009 general election to address public concerns over legislative influence.
+Following their victory, Keidanren initially suspended its donation programs.
+However, the DPJ failed to codify a total ban due to internal funding scandals and the continued use of legal loopholes.
+While direct giving to individuals was prohibited, organizations utilized political party branches to route funds to lawmakers.

+The failure to enact these reforms, coupled with the government's response to the 2011 Tōhoku earthquake and tsunami, caused a significant decline in public support.
+In the 2012 general election, the DPJ suffered a massive defeat, losing over three-quarters of its seats.
+The LDP subsequently returned to power and maintained the existing donation system.
+Despite 2024 legislative updates that lowered disclosure thresholds for fundraising events, corporate contributions remain legal in Japanese politics.